Resend Email Marketing

 | 100,000 emails / month | $90/mo | Scale includes 100,000 emails per month. |

 Source: [Resend Pricing](https://resend.com/pricing).
-Provider-only estimate.
+Email-delivery-service estimate only.
 It excludes Mailrith's subscription, taxes, annual discounts, free-trial credits, dedicated IPs, validation, data transfer, attachments, and other add-ons.
-Check the provider pricing page before making a final buying decision.
+Check the service's pricing page before making a final buying decision.

 ## What To Be Honest About

-- **Resend Still Needs Care:** Resend also has its own broadcast and subscriber-management surfaces.
-Decide where subscribers and preferences should live before you send.
+- **Resend Still Needs Care:** Resend also has its own broadcast and subscriber-management tools.
+Decide where subscribers and preferences will be managed before you send.

 - **Deliverability Is Shared Work:** Mailrith gives the workflow, but inbox results still depend on permission, sender setup, list quality, content, sending pace, and recipient behavior.